5 Things You Must Know To Use Wood Chips For Smoking

-You will get maximum flavor from your smoked meats if you learn how to choose flavored chips that enhance the particular meat you are cooking.
+You will get maximum smoke flavor from your smoked meats if you learn how to choose flavored chips that enhance the particular meat you are cooking.
 Youtube has an abundance of videos that can visually assist you on properly smoking meat; this video is a basic "how-to" that can get you started immediately:

 Maple and cherry chips burn into a sweet-smelling smoke, and when used to cook chicken and pork, create a light, hint of sweetness in the meat.

 Apple wood chips, another chips famous for its sweet smoke, produces a combination of sweet and fruity tasting meat.
 Apple also complements chicken and pork.